Everything to know about the controversy over Jordan Chiles’ Olympic bronze medal - KESQ

 By Chelsea Bailey, CNN

 USA gymnast Jordan Chiles was stripped of her first individual Olympic medal after the Romanian gymnastics team challenged her final score.
-Team USA has appealed the ruling from a panel of judges and the battle for bronze is far from over.
+While Team USA’s appeal of that ruling was denied Monday evening, the battle for bronze is far from over.

 Here’s what you need to know.